-The fort was attacked by the Shekhawati Brigade which was led by Colonel Forrester of British East India Company Army.
+The fort was attacked by the Shekhawati Brigade which was led by Colonel Forrester of the British East India Company Army.
 In 1954, the fort was rebuilt.
 Though, it was not in good condition.
-Again, the restoration began in the year 2000 and completed in 2006.
-Then, it is turned into a heritage hotel and is managed by Thakur Gaj Singh who is the 8th generation of Thakur clan.
+Again, the restoration began in the year 2000 and was completed in 2006.
+Then, it is turned into a heritage hotel and is managed by Thakur Gaj Singh who is the 8th generation of the Thakur clan.
 It is locally known as “Alsisar Thikana”.

-Shri Rani Sati Temple.
 This temple is intriguing to visit and feel the history around it.
 The temple says a lot about Sati Practice during Indo-Aryan culture.

-Walk around the town.
 If you are a history buff, then roaming around the town will definitely give you some major throwbacks from the past.
 The beautiful town still holds the charm of a gone era.
 It is a perfect getaway from the rush and rustic city life.

 Every region of Rajasthan denotes the significance of the state and that is “Royalty”.
 One can feel the rich culture with the simplicity of locals.
-Alsisar is definitely untouched of their signature remark.
-Here, people mostly speak in Marwari, Mewari, Wagdi and more depending on regional classification.
+Alsisar is definitely untouched by their signature remark.
+Here, people mostly speak in Marwari, Mewari, Wagdi, and more depending on regional classification.
 The town is 224.7 km via NH9, 1,286.2 km via NH48, 1,666.1 km via NH19, 2,255.5 km via NH 48 away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
-Click here
+Click here.